Chris Godwin Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 - So far this season, 18.4% of the 309 passes thrown by his team have gone Godwin's way.

-- With 14 targets in the red zone this season, Godwin has been on the receiving end of 24.1% of his team's 58 red zone pass attempts.
+- Godwin has seen the ball thrown his way 14 times in the red zone this season, 24.1% of his team's 58 red zone pass attempts.

-- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.2% of the time while running the ball 34.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Saints.